LagoVista/docs/Messaging/Parsing/Overview.md

 * GeoLocation - stored as latitude and longitude in decimal degrees with 6 decimal points
 * Date Time - stored in [ISO 8601 Format](https://en.wikipedia.org/wiki/ISO_8601)

 *Note* - Arrays are not currently supported.
-Please [contact us]('https://www.IoTAppStudio.com/Support/Request') if they are required for implementation.
+Please [Contact Us]('https://www.IoTAppStudio.com/Support/Request') if they are required for implementation.

 ### Fine Tuning Selections
-For any textual values, use a [regular expression](RegExValueSelector.md) to extract a value.
+For any textual values, use a [Regular Expression](RegExValueSelector.md) to extract a value.

 ### Validating Message Values
-Once a value is extracted, you can use three mechanisms to [validate](Validation.md) the value prior to using it in your workflow.
+Once a value is extracted, you can use three mechanisms to [Validate](Validation.md) the value prior to using it in your workflow.